tobyqin/avalanche-validator-automation/README.md

-# Avalanche Fuji Validator Automation (Technical Assessment)
+# Avalanche Fuji Validator Automation

-This repository contains the automation scripts and documentation to deploy, operate, and monitor an Avalanche Fuji Testnet Validator, as required for the practical assessment.
+This repository contains the automation scripts and documentation to deploy, operate, and monitor an Avalanche Fuji Testnet Validator, for a practical assessment.

 The entire setup and deployment process is automated using **Ansible** and **Docker**.